 National Digestive Diseases Information Clearinghouse - Hemochromatosis The National Digestive Diseases Information Clearinghouse (NDDIC) is an information dissemination service of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 The NIDDK is part of the National Institutes of Health (NIH), one of eight health agencies of the Public Health Service, which is under the U.S. Department of Health and Human Services.

 National Human Genome Research Institute The National Human Genome Research Institute began as the National Center for Human Genome Research (NCHGR), which was established in 1989 to carry out the role of the National Institutes of Health (NIH) in the International Human Genome Project (HGP).
 The HGP was developed in collaboration with the United States Department of Energy (DOE) and begun in 1990 to map the human genome.

 The American Liver Foundation The American Liver Foundation is the nation's leading nonprofit organization promoting liver health and disease prevention.
 ALF provides research, education and advocacy for those affected by hepatitis and other liver-related diseases.

-Wikipedia Encyclopedia : About Haemochromatosis Haemochromatosis, is a hereditary disease characterized by improper processing by the body of dietary iron which causes iron to accumulate in a number of body tissues, eventually causing organ dysfunction.
+WebMD: Heart Health Center Hemochromatosis Directory Hemochromatosis, is a hereditary disease characterized by improper processing of dietary iron that causes iron to accumulate in a number of body tissues, eventually causing organ dysfunction.
 WebMD provides valuable health information, tools for managing health, and support to those who seek information.
 Here they provide links and important information about hemochromatosis.